microsoft/pxt-adafruit/docs/lessons.md

 ### ~column

 ## O365 Integration
-* [Data Experiments: Graphing & Charting](/lessons/charting), create a charting app for simulating and measuring the sensor data of acceleration, temperature, light level, and rotation
+* [Data Experiments: Graphing & Charting](/lessons/charting), create an app for simulating and measuring sensor data of acceleration, temperature, light level, and rotation
 * [Probability Experiments: Coin Toss App](/lessons/probability), create an charting app to demonstrate probability using any coin

 ## Beginner